cloudmesh-community/book/chapters/in/git/github.md

 ### Interacting with issues

-Github has the ability to serach issues with a search query and a search language that you can find out more about it at
+Github has the ability to search issues with a search query and a search language that you can find out more about it at

 <https://guides.github.com/features/issues/#search>